jackrobertscott/authpack-client-190806/docs/api/permissions.md

 ## Count permissions

-Used to count a group of permissions.
+Used to count a workspace of permissions.

 ```ts
 authenticator.permissions.count({